ibm-cloud-docs/BlockStorage/mounting_ubuntu20.md

    If you need to edit the multipath configuration file after you started the multipath daemon, you must restart the `multipathd` service for the changes to take effect.
    {: note}

-   For more information about using the Device Mapper Multipath feature on Ubuntu 20, see [Device Mapper Multipathing - Introduction](https://documentation.ubuntu.com/server/introduction-to-device-mapper-multipathing/){: external}.
+   For more information about using the Device Mapper Multipath feature on Ubuntu 20, see [Introduction to device mapper multipathing](https://documentation.ubuntu.com/server/explanation/intro-to/multipath/){: external}.

 ## Discover the storage device and login
 {: #discoverandloginubu24}